ErinaTheDummy/SwordToShield/SpellCompendium.md

 The next time you hit a creature with a ranged weapon weapon attack a hail of thorns will rain out from your projectile.
-All creatures within 5 feet of the target and including the target must make a dexterity saving throw or take 1d10 peircing damage or half as much on a success.
+All creatures within 5 feet of the target and including the target must make a dexterity saving throw or take 1d10 piercing damage or half as much on a success.

 ```